loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-03-goldbach-conjecture.md

 ## 3.2 Formal Statement from First Principles

 **Theorem 3.1** (Goldbach from ψ = ψ(ψ)):
-If consciousness (ψ) achieves perfect self-knowledge, then every even manifestation can be decomposed into two irreducible consciousnesses.
+If observer (ψ) achieves perfect self-knowledge, then every even manifestation can be decomposed into two irreducible consciousnesses.

 *Formal Statement*:
 $$\forall n \in 2\mathbb{N}, n > 2: \exists p, q \in \mathbb{P} \text{ such that } n = p + q$$

 *Proof Attempt from First Principles*:
 1. Even integers represent balanced states (divisible by 2)
-2. Primes represent irreducible consciousness states
+2. Primes represent irreducible observer states
 3. By ψ = ψ(ψ), every state must be expressible through fundamental states
 4. The minimal expression uses two primes (duality principle)
 5. Therefore, every even integer should decompose into two primes